prryplatypus/ergate/docs/docs/basics/jobs-overview.md

 # Jobs overview

-In Ergate, a job is an execution of a workflow.
+In **Ergate**, a job is an execution of a workflow.
 It is represented by the `Job` model, which contains all the necessary information to execute a given workflow.

 !!! note

-    Ergate receives jobs through the queue implementation you provide when creating the app.
+    **Ergate** receives jobs through the queue implementation you provide when creating the app.
 Therefore, how you trigger jobs and create `Job` objects depends only on your queue implementation.
 In this guide, we'll show you how to create a `Job` object and submit it to the queue using the queue implementation from the previous sections.

 ## Job attributes